 - 01326 254350

-Join the next generation of pioneering music managers and theatre arts producers.
+Join the next generation of pioneering entertainment and music managers and theatre arts producers.
 You'll learn to manage across entertainment forms, from dance companies to record labels, as well as across the creative process, from commissioning new work, to touring and publishing, with the opportunity to focus on specialist art forms as you progress through the course.

 - Experiential learning and intensive live projects with essential theory and technical expertise